SaeWooKKang/Floating-Table-of-Contents/readme.md

 - ☁️ Float ToC anywhere
 - 📐 Resize with a tab
 - 🛫 Click titles to jump

-- 🔮 Toggle ToC with keyboard shortcut
+## How to use
-  - `command + B`
+- keyboard shortcut with `command + B`
+- context menu with right-click and select "Toggle Floating ToC"

 ## Demo